Lady (Kenny Rogers song): Song history

 The success of "Lady" also boosted Richie's career.
 The production work on the song was his first outside the Commodores and foreshadowed his success as a solo act during the 1980s.
 Rogers was also a featured vocalist on "We Are the World", co-written by Richie.
 Richie performed "Lady" himself on his 1998 album, Time, and he and Rogers performed the song as a duet on Richie's 2012 release Tuskegee.
-Lionel Richie had originally pitched this song to the Commodores and they turned it down.
-Then later, it was given to Kenny Rogers to record and it became the biggest selling hit single for him as a solo artist.
+Richie had originally pitched this song to the Commodores and they turned it down.
+Then later, it was given to Rogers to record, and it became the biggest selling hit single for him as a solo artist.

+When asked about his personal favorite song during an October 1986 appearance on The Phil Donahue Show, Rogers responded that "'Lady' is head and shoulders above almost all the songs in the world".